henne49/dbus-opendtu/README.md

 Example for JSON PATH: use keywords separated by /

-*1: is only used if Servicename is com.victronenergy.inverter
+*2: is only used if Servicename is com.victronenergy.inverter *3: Use 3P to split power equally over three phases (use this for Hoymiles three-phase micro-inverters as they report total power only, not seperated by phase).

 ### Service names